-A practical course to build on your design and technical abilities for working on static and dynamic website environments.
+This practical course will help build your design and technical abilities for working on static and dynamic website environments.

 Why take this course?

-You will work on real projects with real clients, allowing you to develop an in-depth and accurate understanding of professional standards and what to expect when working in a web-related role.
+You will work on real projects with real clients, allowing you to develop an in–depth and accurate understanding of professional standards, what to expect when working in a web related role.